Louisville vs. Georgia Tech: Odds, spread, over/under - September 1

 Louisville vs. Georgia Tech Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on individual sportsbooks.
+See the odds, spread and over/under for this matchup available on individual sportsbooks.

 |Favorite